 The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was $\pounds 1.673m$ (2022 - $\pounds 1.579m$).
-The increase is predominantly attributable to two new members of the key management team.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was $\pounds 859k$ (2023 - $\pounds 1.673m$).
+The decrease is attributable to a restructure of those who are considered to be members of the Trust senior management team.

-14. Trustees' remuneration and expenses
+13. Trustees' remuneration and expenses